iqtier/automedic/README.md

 # GarageSync
-GarageSync is a Point of Sale (POS) system for automotive repair shops.
-The system aims to streamline operations by providing features such as service management, employee management, and user authentication.
-Although the project is not yet complete, it currently supports core functionalities with many more features planned for the future.
+GarageSync is a robust, multi-tenant Point of Sale (POS) and management solution tailored for automotive repair shops.
+This application provides a centralized platform to streamline all aspects of your garage operations, from tracking daily activities to handling bookings, managing employees, and generating invoices.
+GarageSync simplifies complex tasks, empowering garage owners to focus on delivering exceptional service to their customers while maintaining efficient control over their business.

 ## INSTALLATION
 ## PREREQUISITES